Denes-Lab/ClustFinder/README.md

 # Utilities for command line on Mac
-[Homebrew](https://brew.sh/) can be used to install the GNU versions of core utilities
+[Homebrew](https://brew.sh/) can be used to install the GNU versions of core utilities for Mac

 # Usage